Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Station design

-We can confirm that the station will provide:
+The station will provide:

-• An enhanced level of service, security and shelter for passengers
+• an enhanced level of service, security and shelter for passengers

-• A design that maximises natural light and the sense of space
+• a design that maximises natural light and the sense of space

-• Intuitive orienteering and wayfinding
+• intuitive orienteering and wayfinding

-• Further bus layover spaces to cater for growth and maintain operational reliability
+• further bus layover spaces to cater for growth and maintain operational reliability

-• Public toilets and customer service centre
+• public toilets and customer service centre

-• Future proofed for electric bus charging
+• future proofed for electric bus charging.

 Close